NielsPirotte/MasterThesis_Niels_Pirotte/README.md

 outcome:
   - not possible for algo7(recheck after first implementation);
-  - for algo8 2 registers could be entangled, resulting in a minor 8 write registers.
+  - for algo8 2 registers could be entangled, resulting in only 8 write registers.

-#### 3 Implement scalable architecture --> Koc
+### 3 Implement scalable architecture --> Koc

 Implemented, but not yet tested.

-#### 4

-Optimalization
+### 4 Optimalization